BLEMF 2024

 Wit’s Folly is a BLEMF Emerging Ensemble.

-7:15pm | Pre-Concert discussion with Lindsay Weaver, specialist in 19th-century French music & culture and Wit’s Folly member, Dominic Giardino.
+7:15pm | Pre-Concert Discussion with Lindsay Weaver, specialist in 19th-century French music & culture and Wit’s Folly member, Dominic Giardino.

 FAR Center for Contemporary Arts